alexbeloi/nn-holdem/README.md

 The neural network uses mixed binary and continuous data.

 Based on the recommendation of some literature on modeling systems with mixed data, we use *effect coding* **{-1,1}** instead of *dummy coding* **{0,1}** for the binary variables.
-For the continuous variables, we normalize by the size of the bigblind and center all values around the mean stack size (this is an experiment for now, *Note: bigblind input can be removed in this case*).
+For the continuous variables, we normalize by the bigblind and center all values.
+Ideally we would center values around their means, for the stack sizes we can use the mean stack size at any given table but for other continuous inputs are more tricky (currently trying to center around mean stack size anyway).

-The activation function we're currently using **tanh**, but since we aren't going to use backpropogation we may want to consider nondifferentiable activation functions.
+The activation function we're currently using is **tanh**, but since we aren't going to use backpropogation we may want to consider nondifferentiable activation functions.

 ### Input data